dhvcc/rss-parser/README.md

 }
 ```

-Multiple children of a tag will be put into a list
+Multiple children of a tag will be placed into a list:

 ```xml
 <div>